paybondpaybond

 • Evidence and operator actions remain attributable via signed provenance.

-• Release/refund decisions follow deterministic predicates with bounded evaluation.
+• Release/refund decisions follow deterministic evaluation over the recorded evidence.

 Where it fits